ericdhitchens/Predicting_Concrete_Compressive_Strength/README.md

 	* Compares linear models' performances with the ANN and gives final conclusions and recommendations.

+### 03_Keras_ANN_Models
-### 03_Keras_ANN_Models - Contains the saved deep neural network architectures developed in the ANN_Modeling Jupyter notebook.
+Contains the saved deep neural network architectures developed in the ANN_Modeling Jupyter notebook:
 1. **Flat_Model** - A deep neural network containing 44 hidden layers, each with 8 units.
 2. **Descending Model** - A deep neural network containing 44 hidden layers, with the final 7 hidden layers decreasing by one node per layer from 8 to 2.
 3. **Flat_Dropout_Model** - The same model as the Flat_Model, but half of the hidden layers drop out at a 0.5 rate.

+### 04_PDF_Reports
+Contains PDFs of the Jupyter notebooks from the 02_Python_Code folder.
+The PDFs were generated via LaTeX from the Jupyter Notebook platform.